LYttAGrt/DMD2_Spring19/README.md

 To use it, install RebirthDB (e.g, from https://github.com/floydkots/rebirthdb)

-Then, run your localhost: \n $ rebirthdb
+Then, run your localhost:

+$ rebirthdb